 The Company's Articles of Incorporation stipulates that, after annual earnings first offset against any deficit, a minimum of 0.5% shall be allocated as employee compensation and a maximum of 2% as Directors' remuneration.
-However, profits must first be taken to offset against cumulative losses if any.
+However, profits must first be taken to offset cumulative losses if any.

-In 2020 and 2019, the Company's employee bonus was set aside for NT\$70,829 thousand and NT\$30,433 thousand respectively, and the Director's remuneration was set aside for NT\$70,829 thousand and NT\$30,433 thousand, which are estimated on the basis of the Company's pre-tax net profit before deducting the bonus of employees and Directors in each period multiplied by the distribution percentage of the bonus of employees and Directors stipulated in the Articles of Incorporation of the Company, and reported as the operating expenses of 2020 and 2019.
+In 2021 and 2020 the Company's employee bonus was set aside for NT\$53,929 thousand and NT\$70,829 thousand respectively, and the Director's remuneration was set aside for NT\$53,929 thousand and NT\$70,829 thousand, which are estimated on the basis of the Company's pre-tax net profit before deducting the bonus of employees and Directors in each period multiplied by the distribution percentage of the bonus of employees and Directors stipulated in the Articles of Incorporation of the Company, and reported as the operating expenses of 2021 and 2020.
 When an issuance of common stocks for employee compensation is resolved by a Board meeting, the number of shares issued for the stock-based compensation is calculated based on the closing stock price at the date before the Board meeting.
 Related information is disclosed on Market Observation Post System of TWSE.
-The aforementioned amounts of employee compensation and Directors' and Supervisors' remuneration, as stated in the parent company only financial statements, are identical to those of the actual distributions for 2020 and 2019.
+The aforementioned amounts of employee compensation and Directors' and Supervisors' remuneration, as stated in the parent company only financial statements, are identical to those of the actual distributions for 2021 and 2020.

-(22) Non-operating income and expenses
+(22)Non-operating revenue and expense